Life on the Loop

 The hardest chore of the day comes when you’re most tired: anchoring or docking.

-Chart plotters are all but mandatory but are distracting and/or overwhelming.
+Chart plotters are all but mandatory but also distracting and/or overwhelming.

 Watching for snags and debris requires near impossible lengths of concentration.

-Navigating at night or in fog is hard, even in familiar water - Loopers generally try to avoid both.
+Navigating at night or in fog is hard, even in familiar water.

 Pay attention!
 Come to terms with your body.
 If you need a nap, take it.
 If you need a day off, take it, or two or three.
 If you need to pee… The Loop will still be there.
 You’re not on a schedule, right?!?